JBailey007/Portfolio-Website/README.md

 ## Description
 This webpage was created/edited using HTML and CSS code.
 This webpage contains useful information about Jalen Bailey a FullStack Developer and how to contact him.
+The images will need to be updated with links.
+The images are just place holders for now until more projects have been created.

 ## Installation